pezkuwichain/pezkuwi-sdk/substrate/frame/sassafras/src/data/benchmark-results.md

 - Verification doesn't depend on ring size as verification key is already constructed.
 - The call is fast as far as the max number of tickets which can be submitted in one shot is appropriately bounded.
-- Currently, the bound is set equal epoch length, which iirc for Polkadot is 3600.
+- Currently, the bound is set equal epoch length, which iirc for Pezkuwi is 3600.
   In this case if all the tickets are submitted in one shot timing is expected to be ~39 seconds, which is not acceptable.
 TODO: find a sensible bound